 Blog postOur featured Post

-Founders are often so well intentioned when it comes to the family business.
-A founder parent once told me, “All I want is for my children to know we love them equally, so I must find a way to make sure they get equal financial treatment.”
+Owners have noble intentions when it comes to the family business.
+A parent once told me, “All I want is for my children to know we love them equally, so I must find a way to make sure they get equal financial treatment.”
 The bind these parents feel is quite tight.

 - When it comes to a family business, if the parents focus on the money, it will never be fair.